gtcx-protocol/gtcx-ecosystem-agile/README.md

 ```
 Intelligence systems enrich, verify, and analyze protocol artifacts.
 ANISA adds cultural context; PANX turns evidence + policy into network proofs; Cortex aggregates and visualizes signals for operators.

-##### Product narratives (who it’s for, what it solves, how it feels)
-- **ANISA — Cultural Intelligence (field‑first)**
-  A cooperative lead opens the VIA app to register a new site.
-Before capture, ANISA supplies concise prompts: key terms to use, questions to confirm, and the exact proof to collect (e.g., co‑op board stamp, entrance wide shot).
-During capture it flags risks (e.g., vendor IDs don’t match roster) and proposes clear phrasing.
-Guidance is saved with the artifacts so when TradePass and GeoTag submit to CRX, the evidence is complete on first pass—less rework, fewer rejections.
-  In short: ANISA improves the human layer so the technical layer (TradePass, GeoTag, VaultMark) lands cleanly.

-- **PANX — Verification (not a protocol)**
-  - Who: CRX permit approvers, SGX listing desks, banks settling PvP.
-  - Problem: evidence exists but trust is subjective and slow; stakeholders need a neutral, repeatable verdict.
-  - Story: given a lot and its artifacts (TradePass roles, GeoTag evidence, VaultMark custody, GCI eligibility), PANX returns a proof: `{ achieved, percentage, hints[], dissent[] }`.
-CRX reads the proof to gate permits; SGX uses it to list; PvP references it to settle.
-  - Maps to: “Permit issuance”, “Milestone‑based payment”, “Depart/arrive verification”, “Pilot — Verify”.
-  - Note: PANX is a service that consumes protocol artifacts to produce network proofs.

-- **Cortex — Analytics & Anomalies (operations room)**
-  - Who: regulators’ ops centers, exchange supervisors, logistics leads.
-  - Problem: signals are scattered; trends and outliers are invisible until too late.
-  - Story: Cortex ingests PANX proofs and custody/market telemetry, produces summaries, and flags anomalies (e.g., unusual dwell time).
-It can trigger PANX re‑verify and feeds operator dashboards.
-  - Maps to: “Depart/arrive verification” (real‑time alerts), “Dispute packet” (complete trail), “Pilot — Report”.

 ##### What actually happens (inputs → processing → outputs)
 - ANISA (enrichment)
   - Inputs: site/production notes, local terms, stakeholder roles (TradePass), region hints (GeoTag)